 The screening on 8 March was introduced by director Luka Yuanyuan Yang.

-The screening on 16 March was followed by in-person Q&A with the director and the diaspora, Dance in Herland.
+The screening on 16 March was followed by in-person Q&A with the director and launch of her new book on making of the film and the Chinese diaspora, Dance in Herland.

 |